 Medical Imaging Wait Times

 Medical imaging services provide a vital component for accurately diagnosing medical conditions.
 They are used in conjunction with the best clinical judgment of the physician and in consultation with the patients to diagnose medical conditions and injuries.
-Some imaging modalities are used in interventional radiology, a minimally invasive surgical procedure for treating patients.
-For example, catheter-delivered stents are placed with the aid of medical imaging, which allows the surgeon to monitor their proper placement during the procedure.
+Some imaging modalities are also used in interventional radiology, a minimally invasive surgical procedure, in the treatment of patients, such as catheter-delivered stents, where the surgeon uses medical imaging during the procedure to monitor appropriate placement of the stent.

-Wait time information for MRI and CT services is posted online.
+Wait time performance data for the most recent available quarter of the current fiscal year for MRI and CT services is posted online.

 Top